 Two sensing elements are protected within the sensor assembly.
-Through a series of thermal and electronic reactions, these elements produce an output that is proportional to the detection range of the sample draw detector.
-The LEL transmitter converts the output to a 4 - 20 mA signal which can be used by a recording or monitoring device.
+Through a series of thermal and electronic reactions, these elements produce an output that corresponds to the detection range of the sample draw detector.

 The porous flame arrestor allows the gas sample to enter the sensor assembly and contact the sensing element.
 The flame arrestor also contains sparks within the sensor.